 Cars currently account for around 15 per cent of all CO2 emissions in the EU.
-The legislation demands that carmakers cut carbon emissions from new cars by 100 per cent.
+The legislation demands that carmakers cut carbon emissions from new vehicles by 100 per cent.
 In practice, this means no new conventional fossil fuel-powered vehicles will be able to be sold from 2035 onwards.

 The vote will now go to the European Council before the petrol and diesel car ban is made official.

 But some countries are pushing back against the change, forming an alliance to oppose the changes and delay the decision.

 Now Germany has reached a deal with the European Commission over the continued sale of vehicles that run on carbon-neutral synthetic fuels.

 Germany has made a deal on synthetic fuels